amirgamil/4641-Project/midterm.md

 #### PCA Results
 After building a correlation matrix, we perform Principal Component Analysis to reduce our feature set to the most important, linearly independent features.
 The figure below shows the results of our plots where we plot our data in the Z-space separated by its class label (different class labels correspond to different colors). ![PCA Results](https://github.com/amirgamil/4641-Project/blob/master/report%20materials/Screen%20Shot%202020-11-04%20at%208.41.24%20PM.png)

 Our results from PCA show that there is a lot of noise in our data.
 None of the classes were linearly inseparable, meaning that none of the features in the UCI dataset alone were strong predictors of our class labels.
 Naturally, this makes sense since wildfire intensity depends on hundreds if not thousands of factors and this dataset represents only a very small subset of potential features.
 Due to the amount of noise in our data, our PCA results / correlation matrices have helped motivate the first line of attack when choosing models for our supervised learning, wildfire classification task.
-Specifically, we will start with Random Forests, training on around 80% of data and testing on the other 20%.
-It's very likely that given the amount of noise, our models will overfit.
-Thus, we will try to reduce overfitting by using the most relevant features we have obtained from our unsupervised learning, adding regularization, and trying a range of different models/ensemble learning to compare the classification accuracies.
+However,

 ### Kaggle Unsupervised Learning Results